Den1sproger/CompBatya/README.md

 # CompBatya
-Computer and mobile devices service
+"CompBatya" - Computer and mobile devices service.
+This is API of this website.